 - Open Settings ⚙ (On some devices, open the App drawer, then tap the Settings icon)

 - Tap the Menu key (3 vertical dots, on some devices)

 - The Wi-Fi usage by apps will be displayed

 To view network usage on Windows 10 devices:

 Windows 10 users can use the Task Manager’s App history tab (Open Task Manager [Ctrl+Shift+Esc] > More details > App history) to view network usage of individual apps.
 Alternatively, there is a Data usage section in the Windows 10 Settings app (Start [Windows logo] > Settings ⚙ > Network & Internet > Data usage > Usage details).

-Additionally, Windows 10 users should Disable Windows 10’s Update Delivery Optimization to avoid slowdowns caused by sharing downloaded updates to other devices on the Internet.
+Additionally, Windows 10 users should check this article with Advice for DSL Users with Windows 10 and Suddenly Slow Internet, to avoid slowdowns caused by sharing downloaded updates to other devices on the Internet.